Hierarchical Selective Recruitment in Linear-Threshold Brain Networks, Part II: Multi-Layer Dynamics and Top-Down Recruitment: Additional Proofs

 \begin{IEEEbiography}[{ }]{Erfan Nozari} received his B.Sc. degree in Electrical Engineering-Control in 2013 from Isfahan University of Technology, Iran and Ph.D. in Mechanical Engineering and Cognitive Science in 2019 from University of California San Diego.
 He is currently a postdoctoral researcher at the University of Pennsylvania Department of Electrical and Systems Engineering.
 He has been the (co)recipient of the 2019 IEEE Transactions on Control of Network Systems Outstanding Paper Award, the Best Student Paper Award from the 57th IEEE Conference on Decision and Control, the Best Student Paper Award from the 2018 American Control Conference, and the Mechanical and Aerospace Engineering Distinguished Fellowship Award from the University of California San Diego.
 His research interests include dynamical systems and control theory and its applications in computational and theoretical neuroscience and complex network systems. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }] {Jorge Cort\'es} (M'02-SM'06-F'14) received the Licenciatura degree in mathematics from Universidad de Zaragoza, Zaragoza, Spain, in 1997, and the Ph.D. degree in engineering mathematics from Universidad Carlos III de Madrid, Madrid, Spain, in 2001.
-He held postdoctoral positions with the University of Twente, Twente, The Netherlands, and the University of Illinois at Urbana-Champaign, Urbana, IL, USA.
-He was an Assistant Professor with the Department of Applied Mathematics and Statistics, University of California, Santa Cruz, CA, USA, from 2004 to 2007.
-He is currently a Professor in the Department of Mechanical and Aerospace Engineering, University of California, San Diego, CA, USA.
+\begin{IEEEbiography} [{ }] {Jorge Cort\'es} (M'02-SM'06-F'14) received the Licenciatura degree in mathematics from Universidad de Zaragoza, Spain, in 1997, and the Ph.D. degree in engineering mathematics from Universidad Carlos III de Madrid, Spain, in 2001.
+He held postdoctoral positions with the University of Twente, The Netherlands, and the University of Illinois at Urbana-Champaign, USA.
+He was an Assistant Professor with the Department of Applied Mathematics and Statistics, University of California, Santa Cruz, USA, from 2004 to 2007.
+He is currently a Professor in the Department of Mechanical and Aerospace Engineering, University of California, San Diego, USA.
 He is the author of Geometric, Control and Numerical Aspects of Nonholonomic Systems (Springer-Verlag, 2002) and co-author (together with F. Bullo and S. Mart{\'\i}nez) of Distributed Control of Robotic Networks (Princeton University Press, 2009).
-His current research interests include distributed control and optimization, network science, opportunistic state-triggered control, reasoning and decision making under uncertainty, and distributed coordination in power networks, robotics, and transportation. \end{IEEEbiography}
+His current research interests include distributed control and optimization, network science, resource-aware control, decision making under uncertainty, and distributed coordination in power networks, robotics, and transportation. \end{IEEEbiography}